NUS-Project-SaBai/BackEnd/README.md

 1. Prerequisities

-   Before proceeding with the installation, ensure that the following prerequisites are met:
+   Before proceeding with the setup, ensure that the following prerequisites are met:

-   - PostgreSQL 15 is installed on your system.
    - Python version 3.12 is available in your environment.
 (ONLY 3.12)
+      - For first timers, you may need to first install python, then a Python virtualenv management tool.
+Follow [documentation/basic-setup.md](documentation/basic-setup.md).
+   - PostgreSQL 15 is installed on your system.
+    - If you followed the basic setup above, you can simply use brew to install PostgreSQL 15:
+      ```
+      brew install postgresql@15
+      brew services start postgresql@15
+      ```

+2. Clone our repository:
    ```bash
    git clone https://github.com/NUS-Project-SaBai/BackEnd/
    ```

-2. Set up postgreSQL Database
+3. Set up postgreSQL Database

    - Install **PostgreSQL 15** if not already installed. https://www.postgresql.org/download/
    - Create a new PostgreSQL database for Project SaBai.